SooryR/SVG-Inspector/README.md

-# libSVGParse: A C Library for Parsing and Manipulating SVG Images
+# SVG-Inspector: A C Library for Parsing and Manipulating SVG Images

-`libSVGParse` is a C library designed to parse Scalable Vector Graphics (SVG) files using `libxml2`, and to represent the SVG data in a user-friendly, easily accessible data structure.
+`SVG-Inspector` is a C library designed to parse Scalable Vector Graphics (SVG) files using `libxml2`, and to represent the SVG data in a user-friendly, easily accessible data structure.
 This allows developers to quickly extract, analyze, and manipulate SVG elements programmatically.

 ## Features